meteor/meteor/content/collections.md

 This technique has a couple of downsides:

-  1. Mutators can get very long when you want to hook in multiple times
+  1. Mutators can get very long when you want to hook in multiple times.
-  2. Sometimes a single piece of functionality can be spread over multiple mutators
+  2. Sometimes a single piece of functionality can be spread over multiple mutators.
   3. It can be a challenge to write a hook in a completely general way (that covers every possible selector and modifier), and it may not be necessary for your application (because perhaps you only ever call that mutator in one way).

 A way to deal with points 1. and 2. is to separate out the set of hooks into their own module, and simply use the mutator as a point to call out to that module in a sensible way.
 We can see in the "Forms and Methods" chapter an example of how we do that in the list and todo denormalizers mentioned above.